openebs/openebs/k8s/upgrades/0.8.2-0.9.0/README.md

 # OpenEBS upgrade via CASTemplates from 0.8.2 to 0.9.0
-**NOTE: Upgrade via these CAS Templates is ony supported for OpenEBS in version 0.8.2.
+**NOTE: Upgrade via these CAS Templates is only supported for OpenEBS in version 0.8.2.
 Trying to upgrade a OpenEBS version other than 0.8.2 to 0.9.0 using these CAS templates can result in undesired behaviours.
-If you are having any OpenEBS version lower than 0.8.2, first upgrade it ot 0.8.2 and then these CAS templates can be used safely for 0.9.0 upgrade.**
+If you are having any OpenEBS version lower than 0.8.2, first upgrade it to 0.8.2 and then these CAS templates can be used safely for 0.9.0 upgrade.**

 ## Upgrade Jiva based volumes